AbdullahAlHarun-code/cakecity/README.md

 # CakeCity

-CakeCity cake shop is a python base framework django application, creates storefront online cake shop for customers to for variety cakes and flavours for all categories cakes.
+CakeCity cake shop is a python base framework Django application, creates storefront online cake shop for customers to for variety cakes and flavours for all categories cakes.
 The entire application can be created with a bootstrap template.
 You can browse and search for cakes by category or individual search .
 The main goal of the project is to simplify it for who store variety cake shop information.
 Get started with building your own below!

 # Demo